 Quarantine of ships arriving at ports around the world has previously been an effective means of avoiding the spread of infectious and contagious diseases.
 Three weeks at an anchorage before the ship was admitted into port was not unusual.
 With the improvement of port infrastructure and ever more efficient ships, things had to change, and international work was started.
 The work resulted in the International Sanitary Regulations, which came into force on 1 October 1952.

-If you are an associate standard member we’re sorry this area is not available.
+If you are an associate standard member, we’re sorry that this area is not available.

 If you are unsure of your membership, wish to change your membership status, or wish to become a member please contact firstname.lastname@example.org.

 Veritas Petroleum Services (VPS) publish regular Bunker Alerts based entirely on fuel samples and have kindly permitted BIMCO’s Members to access this information.

 The Bunker Alerts are not intended to be an evaluation of overall bunker quality in the port or area concerned, but usually highlight a specific parameter within the fuel which has raised a quality issue.

 Receive emails when this topic is updated – you can choose how often.Register Now

 This section contains a comprehensive source of information and guidance on chartering related matters.
 You will find invaluable information on many aspects of chartering distilled from our many years’ experience on advising members.

 For general guidance and information on cargo-related queries.